Farm holidays with children: special experiences for little explorers

 Family apartments

-- 1 week Christmas holidays (December) in Tyrol
+- One week of Christmas holidays (December) in Tyrol

 - 3 bedrooms, kitchen, fireplace, sauna